Bryvn01/EasyCart/DEPLOYMENT_GUIDE.md

 **Note for Render/Railway/Heroku deployments:** These platforms automatically provide SSL certificates.
 You do NOT need to configure SSL manually - just deploy your app serving plain HTTP and the platform handles the rest.

 ## Go-Live Checklist

-- [ ] Environment variables configured
+- [ ] Environment variables configured (including Cloudinary for file uploads, if needed)
 - [ ] Database migrations applied
 - [ ] Static files collected
 - [ ] SSL certificate installed (only for self-hosted; platforms like Render handle this automatically)